Sujai/hyderabad-iot-event/README.md

 - Test the application on the RB3 Gen2 and share your experience/feedback in the excel.

 ### Task 6:  Integrate Custom Model in an Application
-The goal is to use an existing model each from AI hub for segmentation/detection/classification/Super resolution and run the relevant app with new model.
+- The objective is to utilize existing models from the AI Hub for segmentation, detection, classification, and super resolution, and to execute the corresponding applications with these models.
-Try to get Opensource latest Object detection model and use AI hub ‘Bring your own model’ to convert/optimize same for Qualcomm SoC’s.
-Integrate to application and run, like in above step
+- Try to get the latest open-source object detection model and utilize the AI Hub ‘Bring Your Own Model’ feature to convert and optimize it for Qualcomm SoCs.
+Integrate the optimized model into the application and execute it, as described in the previous step

 #### References
 - [Overview of AI Developer workflow]( https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-15B/aiml-developer-workflow.html?vproduct=1601111740013072&versionId=35c3bc73-6ae0-4179-b66b-a01844b5a87f)